Leptogenesis in supersymmetry with one $L$ violating coupling: Abstract

 \section{Abstract}

 We have shown a new scenario of successful leptogenesis with one $L$ violating coupling and a relative Majorana phase playing the role of $CP$ violation.
-This is in contrast to the usual consideration of diagram with at least two $L$ violating couplings.
+This is in contrast to the usual consideration of Feynman diagram with at least two $L$ violating couplings.
 We have considered $R$-parity violating Minimal Supersymmetric Standard Model (MSSM) for leptogenesis at TeV scale.
-This scenario is also consistent with generating appropriate light neutrino mass with the same $L$ violating coupling.
+This scenario is also consistent with generating light neutrino mass if asymmetry is generated through semileptonic $\lambda^{\prime}$ coupling.